AzurIce/cript/README.md

 cript keys list
-cript encrypt <path> # process all files matches the extensions under the path cript decrypt <path> # process all files matches the extensions under the path
+cript encrypt <path> # process all files matches the extensions under the path cript decrypt <path> # process all files matches the extensions under the path cript status # show the encryption status (like git status) cript check  # check whether if every thing is fully encrypted
 ```